 Use the pen to add embellishment, symbols, or more text to your Story.
 If you tap the pen icon in the upper right-hand corner of your screen once you've captured a photo or video, you'll open up your options.

-From there, you can adjust the thickness of your pen stroke or change the color you're writing with (more on that later).
+From there, you can adjust the thickness of your pen stroke or change the color you're writing with.

-I like using the highlighter pen (the third option) to add emphasis to words -- or even the highlight of my photo or video.
+I like using the highlighter pen to add emphasis to words — or even to highlight my photo or video.